zwbx/zwbx.github.io/_pages/tlbook.md

 This book offers a comprehensive tutorial on an overview of transfer learning, introducing new researchers in this area to both classic and more recent algorithms.
 Most importantly, it takes a “student’s” perspective to introduce all the concepts, theories, algorithms, and applications, allowing readers to quickly and easily enter this area.
 Accompanying the book, detailed code implementations are provided to better illustrate the core ideas of several important algorithms, presenting good examples for practice.

 Structure of this book is as follows.
 Click [HERE](https://www.jianguoyun.com/p/DSm27rYQjKnsBRjEr-4EIAA) for the detailed table of contents.
-Read or by it in [here](https://link.springer.com/book/9789811975837).
+Read or buy it in [here](https://link.springer.com/book/9789811975837).

 <img src="/assets/img/tlbook-framework.jpg" width="600">